-Through the programme, we aim to provide patients and families with a seamless experience of care in hospital at a critical time in their lives.
-Some examples of how the programme achieves this include:
+Through the programme, we aim to provide patients and their families with a seamless experience of care in hospital at a difficult time in their lives.
+Some examples of how the programme achieves this includes:

 Find out more information on our end of life care quality improvement programme.

 High performing hospitals all have one thing in common: an effective and active Board of Directors that is fully engaged with quality improvement and takes a decisive role in improving delivery of quality care in hospitals.

 In 2014, to enhance the role of our Board of Directors in leading quality improvement, in we undertook the 'Mater Board on Board project' in collaboration with the HSE.
 This project was the first of its kind in Ireland.